JGIBristol/SynthRev/code/readme.md

 - **_Note: Appropriate option for data cleaning will be identified and code will be updated accordingly_**

 # NumericalSythenticData.ipynb (Chakaya)
 - Code to generate synthetic data based off statistical properties of the data (i.e Mean and Varaiance) and a gaussian distribution.
 - Data files used: NumOp1.csv, NumOp2.csv, NumOp3.csv

+# NumericalSyntheticDataDist.ipynb (Chakaya)
+- Generates synhtetic data based on various distributions (normal, lognormal, exponential, gamma, beta , weibull_min, t , f)
+- Picks the best perfomring distrubution for each column maintaining the mean and variance of the real data.
+- Data files used: NumOp1.csv, NumOp2.csv, NumOp3.csv